 Editor’s note: This is the third article in a series by Conor Hogan, a Solutions Architect at SAS, on SAS and database and storage options on cloud technologies.
 This article covers the SAS offerings available to connect to and interact with the various database options available in Microsoft Azure.
 Access

 While growing up in the 80's, I watched The Golden Girls on TV with my Grandma Betty.
 Now, when my sister visits, we binge watch reruns on TV Land.
 I was excited when I saw for this Halloween, you could buy Golden Girls costumes!
 Too bad they sold out right

 Editor’s note: This article is a continuation of the series by Conor Hogan, a Solutions Architect at SAS, on SAS and database and storage options on cloud technologies.
 Access all the articles in the series here.
 In a previous article in this series, Accessing Databases in the Cloud – SAS

 Editor’s note: This is the first article in a series by Conor Hogan, a Solutions Architect at SAS, on SAS and database and storage options on cloud technologies.
 This article covers the SAS offerings available to connect to and interact with the various database options available in Amazon Web Services.

-In a previous post, Zero to SAS in 60 Seconds- SAS Machine Learning on SAS Analytics Cloud, I documented my experience with a SAS free trial on the SAS Analytics Cloud.
+In a previous post, Zero to SAS in 60 Seconds- SAS Machine Learning on SAS Cloud, I documented my experience with a SAS free trial on the SAS Cloud.
 Well, the engineers at SAS have been busy and created another free trial.
-The new trial covers SAS Event
+The new trial covers SAS Event Stream Processing